SS Avondale Park

 The wreck today sits on a light sandy bottom (46mtrs) with the conning tower around 42mtrs.
 As she is a fair way offshore visibility is usually very good.

 Twin Stern torpedo tubes are a unique feature of this wreck and there is usually a resident lobster to be found in one of them!
 Powered by a single two stroke engine running on paraffin and driving twin screws, this is a good example of a first world war U-boat.

 Built in 1900 as a steam coaster by Scott and sons 177ft x 21f x 9ftf.
 Single double expansion engine by Muir and Houston, single shaft.
 Passage from Dundee to Leith, Reported missing after passing North Carr Lightship and not seen again.
 Sank during Force 9 Gale.
 6 Crew were lost, as were 6 of the crew of Arbroath lifeboat 'Robert Lindsay' which was attempting to assist.
 Lies upright and intact.
 Due to currents in this area it can only be dived at slack water.

 Isle of May - Seal dives and scenic sites that also combine shallow wrecks such as the Anlaby and SS Island.
 Puffins galore during the summer months

 Bass Rock - Sheer vertical walls and Europe's largest Gannet colony

-Bell Rock - see Stevensons lighthouse and the dive remains of the Wreck of HMS Argyll.
+Bell Rock - see Stevensons lighthouse and dive the remains of the Wreck of HMS Argyll.